ajinChen/automatic-feature-selection/README.md

 Procedure:

-1. Compute the baseline on validation metric for a model trained on all features
+a.
+Compute the baseline on validation metric for a model trained on all features
-2. Drop the feature you want to evaluate from the data set
+b.
+Drop the feature you want to evaluate from the data set
-3. Retrain the model
+c.
+Retrain the model
-4. Compute validation loss
+d.
+Compute validation loss
-5. The importance score is the difference between two validation scores.
+e.
+The importance score is the difference between two validation scores.

 However, this method needs to retrain the model, which will cost a lot of the data is large.
 And the codependent features often result in 0.